Senegal Heads To Polls As New Leaders Eye Parliamentary Win - UrduPoint

 But an opposition-led parliament hampered the government's first months in power, leading Faye to dissolve the chamber in September and call snap elections as soon as the constitution allowed him to do so.

-"I hope that (the ruling party) Pastef will win the elections to gain a majority so that they can better carry out their mandate," said 56-year-old Pascal Goudiaby, who was among dozens waiting to cast their ballots at a polling station in the capital Dakar.
+"I hope that (the ruling party) Pastef will win the elections to gain a majority so that they can better carry out their mandate," said 56-year-old voter Pascal Goudiaby in the capital Dakar.

 "The priority is unemployment, young people are facing so much unemployment," he added.